2015 Canad Inns Women's Classic

 The 2015 Canad Inns Women's Classic was held from October 22 to 25 at the Portage Curling Club in Portage la Prairie, Manitoba as part of the World Curling Tour.
 The event was held in a triple-knockout format with a purse of $60,000.

-In the final, 2018 Olympic silver medalist Kim Eun-jung of South Korea defeated 2014 Olympic gold medalist Jennifer Jones team from Manitoba to win the event.
+In the final, 2018 Olympic silver medallist Kim Eun-jung of South Korea defeated 2014 Olympic gold medallist Jennifer Jones team from Manitoba to win the event.
 Kim took home the $15,400 winners purse while Jones settled for $10,400.

 Teams

 The teams are listed as follows: